apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Five Clues to Where the UAW Strike Is Headed Next**
+**India's Clash With Canada Over Killing Follows New Wave of Calls for Sikh Homeland**

-You can read more about it [here](https://www.wsj.com/business/autos/uaw-strike-labor-negotiations-5-things-323de258).
+You can read more about it [here](https://www.wsj.com/world/india/indias-clash-with-canada-over-killing-follows-new-wave-of-calls-for-sikh-homeland-8d975ebe).

 ## Requirements
 - Python 3.8